 Baseball Made It, So Far, Through A Pandemic.
-Football Hopes To Follow.
+Football Hopes To Follow

 Success didn't just happen

 The NFL is three weeks into its non-bubbled season.
-Teams are playing in their home cities and travelling.
+Teams are playing in their home cities and traveling.

 And, similar to baseball, the league's having success against the virus.

-The most recent testing of more than 24-hundred football players returned zero positive results.
+The most recent testing of more than 2,400 football players returned zero positive results.

 "I'm delighted to see those numbers," said Dr. Thom Mayer.
-He's the Medical Director for the NFL Players Association, and someone who likes to draw on literature and history to make a point.
+He's the medical director for the NFL Players Association and someone who likes to draw on literature and history to make a point.

-He noted President Dwight Eisenhower, who served from 1953 to 1961, once famously said "The United States never lost a soldier or a foot of ground during my Administration.
+He noted that President Dwight Eisenhower, who served from 1953 to 1961, once famously said: "The United States never lost a soldier or a foot of ground during my administration.
 We kept the peace.
 People ask how it happened – by God, it didn't just happen!"

 "And these [testing] numbers didn't just happen," Mayer said.
 "They were the result of careful planning, [a] careful system approach, treating it as an ecosystem, understanding it's a risk mitigation, not risk elimination concept."